 This year I still got the cards, and the messages on Facebook, but I got something else.

-I got to spend the day with two toddlers who love me very much and show it constantly throughout the day.
+My Father’s Day reflections are bright with images of spending the day with two toddlers who love me very much and show it constantly throughout the day.
 The mischievous smile from Gavin as he peeks out from behind one of the bright neon beach balls I found at Target the other day.
 Seeing the triumphant look on Carter’s face as he walks on unsure feet between the ottoman and my waiting arms.
 Just the extra second or two of a hug from either one of them puts me into an orbit of sheer pleasure that I didn’t know 365 days ago when I celebrated the same holiday.

 As I sit here and watch them sleeping soundly on the baby monitor, I understand that I didn’t receive a handmade card made by them drawn in crayon or get to watch them hit a home run at a little league game, but what I did get was a second Father’s Day that was as special to me as the first and one that will be hard for them to top next year.